MrBigBang/TreeMenu/README.md

 Contributing
 ----
-This Library is new created, which may has a lot of bug and deficiencies. and my programming competence is limited.
-So every kand of contribution is welcomed.
+This Library is new created, which may have a lot of bugs and deficiencies. and my programming competence is limited.
+So all kands of contribution are welcomed.

 License
 ----